mohammad59630/office_dashboard_milestone2/README.md

 The current deployed version can be found at https://github.com/ahsin59/office_dashboard_milestone2

 UX
-This dashboard is aimed at users who wish to analyse a large amount of data related to super-heroes and allow them to manipulate it in a way of their choosing and finally, be able to get to the specific data they require.
+This dashboard is aimed at users who wish to analyse a large amount of data related toJob-Titles and allow them to manipulate it in a way of their choosing and finally, be able to get to the specific data they require.

 The journey from seeing the whole data set on screen to either being able to see a specific jobTitle, or analyse the data filtered in a way of the users choosing should be straight-forward and intuitive for the user to findout the different jobTitles with genders .